 Strategic Doing is "owned" by the Strategic Doing Institute, a nonprofit organization, but it "lives" through the work of a network of practitioners and institutions.
-A critical set of institutions are official "affiliate" universities.
-Affiliates have a corps of professionals with experience using Strategic Doing and guiding others in its use, and offer training to interested organizations and/or individuals.
-The 2.5 day training "Strategic Doing 301: Leading Complex Collaborations" is only offered by affiliates.
+Prior to July 2020, a set of official "affiliate" universities were the sole providers of the 2.5 day training "Strategic Doing 301: Leading Complex Collaborations".
+While this is no longer the case - the training can be offered by any Strategic Doing Fellow - the institutions profiled below continue to have a corps of professionals with experience using Strategic Doing and guiding others in its use, and offer support and/or training to interested organizations and individuals.

 Purdue University/Purdue Agile Strategy Lab: The original Lab has worked with more than 1,500 people to help them apply the principles of agile strategy to a wide range of challenges, including economic development, corporate strategy, nonprofit leadership, higher education reform, K-12 education, workforce planning, organizing student teams, and scientific research direction.
 Contact: Scott Hutcheson (email@example.com).